TE Witten ends retirement, will return to Cowboys

 “The fire inside of me to compete and play this game is just burning too strong,” Witten said in a news release issued by the Cowboys.
 “This team has a great group of rising young stars and I want to help them make a run at a championship.
 This was completely my decision and I am very comfortable with it.
 I’m looking forward to getting back in the dirt.”

-ESPN’s Adam Schefter reported Thursday that Witten started to debate a return to the Cowboys during the 2018 regular season.
-Despite frequent criticism for his work alongside Joe Tessitore in the broadcast booth, ESPN had committed to his return in 2019.
+Schefter reported Thursday that Witten started to debate a return to the Cowboys during the 2018 regular season.
+Despite frequent criticism of Witten’s work alongside Joe Tessitore in the broadcast booth, ESPN had committed to his return in 2019.
 He had a four-year deal with the network.

-Schefter tweeted that Witten is returning to the NFL on a one-year, $3.5 million contract.
-Ian Rapoport of NFL Network reported via Twitter that the deal could be worth $5 million with incentives.
+“We thank Jason for his many contributions to “Monday Night Football’ and to ESPN over the past year and wish him continued success,” ESPN said in a statement.
+“We have seen many former coaches and players go into broadcasting before eventually returning to the game they love, so we understand Jason’s desire to return to the Dallas Cowboys.
+In the coming weeks we will determine our MNF plans for the 2019 season.”

 A third-round pick in the 2003 draft from Tennessee, Witten has played only for the Cowboys.
 He is a two-time first-team All-Pro and an 11-time Pro Bowl selection.